run2bizdocs/documentation/en-us/docs/run2biz-platform/workflow/use/create-flow.md

     !!!
 Abstract "NOTE"

-        The "Interface" tab allows you to choose which interaction mode (form standard, questionnaire or neuro form) that will be applied to the service.
+        The "Interface" tab allows you to choose which interaction mode (form standard, questionnaire or Builder form) that will be applied to the service.
         However, if a service request template is not linked to this tab, the system will sub-understand and apply the configurations of a standard form, enabled configuration item link, change, problem and request related to the ticket in